 Our head ski guide, Mike Braal, caught the skiing bug early in life.
 He started schussing at about 5 years old up in Western New York state with his father and his older brother.
 At a young age he somehow knew he would one day live in Colorado.
 He moved to Clark in 1970 and never looked back.
 He calls himself a Lucky Guy for that decision.
 He absolutely loves Clark and the surrounding wilderness with its exceptional powder skiing, camping, wildlife, river rafting, and great community of friends.

 When he is not leading Nordic ski tours around the ranch, or in the Routt National Forest, Mike can be found in Alaska, the Captain at the helm of his own whale watching charter boat.
 He says that “during a 1980 trip to Hawaii he swam with a mother and calf Humpback whale and the love affair with whales began.”
 So in 1984 he went off to Southeast Alaska to paddle kayaks with the Humpbacks and lead other wilderness adventures.
 Since then he has guided river and hiking trips in the Brooks Range and the ANWR, spent time in the commercial fishing business and now owns his own nature charter boat and business.
 So when you are finished skiing, and are thinking of chartering a nature and whale watching tour in Alaska, check out his website and book a summer trip with Mike:www.whalebaycharters.com

-The Lucky Guy summers in Alaska and winters in Clark.
-This is his 12th season ski guiding at the Home Ranch and each year has been great.
-He says he "could not ask for more!
-It's a really fun bunch to work with, and interesting guests make it a pleasure to get out and explore the Colorado winter.
+This is Mike’s 12th season ski guiding at the Home Ranch and each year has been great.
+He says he “could not ask for more!
+It’s a really fun bunch to work with, and interesting guests make it a pleasure to get out and explore the Colorado winter.